 Zinc Collection

-Cement-effect rectified tiles
+Concrete look rectified tiles

-In recent years, cement looks have become one of the most popular effects in ceramic tiles, thanks to the versatility and modern appeal of this kind of design.
+In recent years, concrete looks have become one of the most popular effects in ceramic tiles, thanks to the versatility and modern appeal of this kind of design.
 The Equinox Anthracite collection is a good example of how to create seamless, continuous-looking surfaces, infusing living spaces with a greater sense of spaciousness.

 Equinox is a large-format rectified porcelain tile collection, available in a 120x260cm, 60x120cm, 120x120cm or 60x60cm format.
 Full advantage can be taken of these straight-sided tiles in the creation of surfaces with almost imperceptible tile joints.
 This guarantees cement-effect tiles with an amazing realism.

-Marble-effect porcelain tiles
+Marble look porcelain tiles

 This large-format rectified porcelain tile collection comes in a 120x300 format and a polished finish, reproducing large slabs of beige and earth-coloured marble to amazing effect.